gruvin/mmxmodem/README.md

 ### So why these scripts, specifically?

 Under Windows, one may use TeraTerm to emulate a VT100 terminal (for which MM-Basic is designed) as serial console.
-Files can be easily transferred using MM-BASIC's _XMODEM SEND/RECEIVE_ commands and TeraTerm's corresponding built-in Xmodem file transfer features of TeraTerm.
-But who in the world wants to use Windows? :-P
+Files can be easily transferred using MM-BASIC's _XMODEM SEND/RECEIVE_ commands and TeraTerm's corresponding built-in Xmodem file transfer features.
+However ...

 I generally prefer to use either Mac OS X or Ubuntu Linux, along with Xterm and ```screen```.
 (See below for some specifics about that.)

-So what?
-Well, you may think that transferring a file to my little Maximite mini would be as simple as initiating the transfer on the 'mini, with ```xmodem receive "test.bas"<CR>```, then simply using ```sx /dev/ttyACM0 test.bas < /dev/ttyACM0 > /dev/ttyACM0```.
+Now, you may think that transferring a file to my little Maximite mini would be as simple as initiating the transfer on the 'mini, with ```xmodem receive "test.bas"<CR>```, then simply using ```sx /dev/ttyACM0 test.bas < /dev/ttyACM0 > /dev/ttyACM0```.
 But there's a catch.

-It turns out that the Maximite always sends something like, "Maximite BASIC Version 4.5 ...", whenever a new USB serial connection is made.
-This upsets ```sx``` considerably, resulting in the proverbial, _"Close ... but no cigar"_.
+It happens that the Maximite *always* sends something like, "Maximite BASIC Version 4.5 ..." when a new USB serial connection is made.
+This upsets ```sx``` considerably, resulting in the proverbial, _"Close ... but ... no cigar!"_ .
+I *could* have changed the Maximite source to stop it doing this.
+But I decided against it, since not everyone has that capability for their own Maximite minis.

-So, I wrote ```mmsend``` and ```mmrecv``` -- Python scripts that take care of those problems, using the Python XMODEM module (author unknown) and some other tricks.
+Instead, I wrote ```mmsend``` and ```mmrecv``` -- Python scripts that take care of those problems, using the Python XMODEM module (author unknown) and some other tricks.

     Usage: mmsend <serial-port> <filename> [<dest-filename>]